How to survive holiday traveling

 - Check your flight information often.
 If you show up to the airport without having checked the status of your flight, you may be in for a rude awakening.
 During this time of the year, weather changes frequently and can delay or cancel flights unexpectedly.
 To stay on top of things, follow your airline on social media, check-in online 24 hours ahead of your flight, download the airline's smartphone app or call the airline before you leave your house!

 - Pack light.
 If you're flying, minimize added fees by limiting your baggage to carry-on items only.
 This way you'll also avoid the baggage check-in lines all together.
 A good packing tip is to plan your days ahead while packing.
 For example, if you're leaving for four days, you really only need 4-5 outfits (plus, you'll be wearing one already!).
-There are also packing techniques you can try that will give you more space in your carry-on.
 We also suggest you ship larger gifts to your destination instead of packing them.
 Or keep the gifts simple by buying gift cards for your family members!

 - Pack food and drinks for the road.
 Doing this means less stops and happier passengers.
 Bring along nonperishable food like beef jerky or granola bars.
 If you have a cooler, pack easy meals like sandwiches and yogurt.
 If you're flying, solid foods like potato chips or apples are allowed through security, but skip the drinks.⚹